-The Main Clock is generated by the 12-MHz high-frequency oscillator or driven by an external signal.
+The Main Clock is generated by the 12-MHz high-frequency oscillator or driven by an external signal (typically the LMX5252 RF chip).
 It can be stopped by the Power Management Module to reduce power consumption during periods of reduced activity.
 When the Main Clock is restarted, a 14-bit timer generates a Good Main Clock signal after a start-up delay of 32,768 clock cycles.
 This signal is an indicator that the high-frequency oscillator is stable.